-Premium insurance rates continue to increase for private auto insurers nationwide, up 14% year-to-date by January 2024, according to a report by S&P Global.
+Premium insurance rates continue to increase for private auto insurers nationwide, up 14% in 2024, according to a report by S&P Global.
 The report attributes the quick increase as an effort to offset historically poor underwriting skills.
 It also shows rate increases vary significantly from state to state.

 Overall, 43 states and the District of Columbia saw a double-digit increase in 2023, according to S&P Global.
-Find out what insurers are seeing the highest increases this year and which states are seeing spikes in premiums.
+Find out what insurers are seeing the highest increases this year and which states are seeing premium increases.

 Key Highlights